 How do Sugar Scrubs Work?

 Don’t you just love having little luxuries in the bathroom?
-Especially ones that smell amazing, are good for you, all-natural and don’t break the bank?
-Well this one covers all of that.
+Especially ones that smell amazing, are good for you, are all-natural, and don’t break the bank?
+Well, this one covers all of that.
 Oh yeah, baby.
 You can use this to:

 - Remove makeup and dirt